DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
-- [ ] Create "settings" page for user to change their passwords

 - [ ] Create "Register" page for users to create an account
 - [ ] Utilize a UI framework (Material UI) for the front end pages